awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-import.md

 # Migration Hub Import<a name="discovery-import"></a>

-Migration Hub import allows you to import details of your on\-premises environment directly into Migration Hub without using the Discovery Connector or Discovery Agent, so you can perform migration assessment and planning directly from your imported data\.
+AWS Migration Hub \(Migration Hub\) import allows you to import details of your on\-premises environment directly into Migration Hub without using the Application Discovery Service Agentless Collector \(Agentless Collector\) or AWS Application Discovery Agent \(Discovery Agent\), so you can perform migration assessment and planning directly from your imported data\.
 You also can group your devices as applications and track their migration status\.

 **To initiate an import request**
 + Download the specially\-formatted, comma separated value \(CSV\) import template\.